-Camp Kesem is an overnight camp and year-round community for children aged 6-17 who have a parent who is currently suffering from, in remission from, or has died of cancer.
-In many ways these children are just as much the victims of cancer as their parents, but they are often overlooked and underserved.
+Camp Kesem is a week-long overnight camp and year-round community for children aged 6-16 who have a parent who is currently suffering from, in remission from, or has died of cancer.
+These children are undergoing extreme hardship, but are often overlooked and underserved.
 Camp Kesem provides these children with the unique opportunity to build friendships and gain strength from peers facing similar challenges, in addition to enjoying a week of fun made especially for them.
 Despite the underlying hardship that brings our campers to Kesem, a typical week at camp consists of arts and crafts, sports, talent shows, s'mores, and endless other fun.
 In short, we are not a grief camp.

 What is the week of camp like as a counselor?